Are There Taxes on Cryptocurrency?

 Additionally, some exchanges have been ordered to provide transaction information to the IRS.

-The IRS now asks on the 1040 Schedule 1, “At any time during 2019, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
+The IRS now asks on the 1040 Schedule 1, “At any time during the last tax year did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
 Thus, you need to disclose if you held crypto and/or if you transacted it during the tax year.

-Even if you bought bitcoin in 2015 and waited until 2020 to sell it, you still need to check the box disclosing that you owned crypto on your 2019 taxes.
+Even if you bought bitcoin five years ago and waited until this year to sell it, you still need to check the box disclosing that you owned crypto on your taxes.

 This reporting requirement tends to catch beginning investors off-guard.
 They tend not to think their one-time purchase has tax implications, so they do not even realize that they could be misstating their tax returns.